-Sutyak oversees a highly competitive department that includes 21 men's and women's intercollegiate programs, 14 club sports programs, intramural sports, and general student, staff and faculty recreation.
+John Sutyak '00 was named Wheaton College's director of athletics and recreation in April 2012 after serving as the department's interim director of athletics since June 2011.
+He oversees a highly competitive department that includes 21 men's and women's varsity programs, 14 club sports programs, intramural sports, and general student, staff and faculty recreation.
 He is the second director of athletics during the college's coeducational era, which began in 1988.

-Outside of Wheaton, Sutyak serves on the NCAA Division III softball championship committee.
-He has served the New England Women's and Men's Athletic Conference (NEWMAC) as the playing & practice committee chair, as a member of the NEWMAC championships, officiating, and scheduling committees, and as the league's men's and women's track & field and women’s basketball liaison.
-Sutyak previously served on the NADIIIAA/Jostens Community Service Award Selection Committee.
+Outside of Wheaton, Sutyak is entering the third, of a six-year stint, on the NEWMAC Executive Committee and will begin a two-year tenure as NEWMAC President in 2015-16, giving him the distinction of being the first NEWMAC President that also competed as a NEWMAC student-athlete.
+From 2009-2012, Sutyak was on the NCAA Division III softball championship committee, serving as the New England chair.
+He has also served the NEWMAC as the tape exchange committee chair, the playing & practice season committee chair, as a member of the NEWMAC championships, officiating, and scheduling committees, and as the league's men's and women's track & field and women’s basketball liaison.
+Sutyak previously was involved with the NADIIIAA/Jostens Community Service Award Selection Committee.